csc-training/Kielipankki-exercises/parallelise/lda.md

 <details><summary>Hint 1</summary>

-The `Dictionary` object has a method .merge_with(other), which we can use to turn a collection of dictionaries into one.
+The {% highlight %} Dictionary {% endhighlight %} object has a method .merge_with(other), which we can use to turn a collection of dictionaries into one.
 But to do this we also need to split the source data, which is a list, into sublists.
 </details>

 <details><summary>Hint 2</summary>